-Adam manages a team of software engineers and project management assistants tasked with writing, maintaining, and using a broad array of applications that have direct impact on the OLCF’s end-user community.
-In practice, this includes the center’s customer relationship management (CRM) software, business intelligence (BI) systems, and user-facing web applications and portals.
+Adam manages a team of software engineers tasked with writing and maintaining a broad array of applications and services that have direct impact on the OLCF’s end-user community.
+In practice, this includes the center’s customer relationship management (CRM) software, business intelligence (BI) systems, and a number of user-facing web applications and portals.

 Adam brings a diverse range of professional experience, gathered from both industry and academia, to the OLCF.
 In previous roles, he has written production-level finite element analysis code in C++ and Fortran, “barn-raised” large university-run commodity clusters, and maintained the HPC software stack on a number of top500.org systems.
 He spends most of his time these days writing code in Ruby, Python, and Go.